Long COVID: Pathophysiology

 Organ damage from the acute infection may explain symptoms in some people with long COVID.
-Radiological tests such as lung MRIs often show up as normal even for people who show clear desaturation (lowered blood oxygen level) after mild exercise.
+Radiological tests such as lung magnetic resonance imaging (MRI) often show up as normal even for people who show clear desaturation (lowered blood oxygen level) after mild exercise.
 Other tests, such as a dual-energy CT scan, do show perfusion defects in a subset of people with respiratory symptoms.
 Imaging of the heart show contradictory results.
 Imaging of brains show changes after COVID infection, even if this has not been studied in relation to long COVID.
 For instance, some show a smaller olfactory bulb, a brain region associated with smell.

 In a subset of people with long COVID, there is evidence that SARS-COV-2 remains in the body after the acute infection.
 This evidence comes from biopsies, studies of blood plasma, and by the indirect immune effects of persistent virus.
 Viral DNA or proteins have been found months to a year after acute infection in various studies.
 A small study demonstrated viral RNA up to nearly two years after an acute infection in people with long COVID.
 Persistent virus has also been found in people without long COVID, but at a lower rate.
 Persistent virus could lead to symptoms via possible effects on coagulation and via microbiome and neuroimmune abnormalities.

 During or after acute COVID infection, various dormant viruses can become reactivated.
 For instance, SARS-COV-2 can reactivate the Epstein-Barr virus, the virus that is responsible for infectious mononucleosis.
 This virus lies dormant in most people.
 There is some evidence of a relationship between its reactivation and long COVID.
-A correlation was also found between reactivation of endogenous retroviruses and severity of active COVID-19.
+A correlation was also found between reactivation of endogenous retroviruses and severity of active COVID19.

 Autoimmunity is another potential cause of long COVID.
 Some studies report auto-antibodies (antibodies directed against an individual's own proteins) in people with long COVID, but they are not found in all studies.
 Autoantibodies are often induced during acute COVID, with a moderate relationship to disease severity.
-Evidence from electronic health care records show that people develop auto-immune diseases, such as lupus and rheumatoid arthritis, more frequently after a COVID-19 infection, compared to controls.
+Evidence from electronic health care records show that people develop auto-immune diseases, such as lupus and rheumatoid arthritis, more frequently after a COVID19 infection, compared to controls.

 Issues with increased blood clotting are another potential driver of long COVID development.
 During acute infection, there is direct damage to the linings of blood vessels (endothelial damage), and the risk of thrombosis-related diseases stays elevated longer-term after infection.
 Issues with blood clotting can include hyperactive platelets and microclots.
 These microclots may induce oxygen shortage (hypoxia) in tissues.
 The clotting may potentially be driven by autoantibodies.

-Several studies suggest that brain penetration of serum components and cytokines as derived from breakdowns to the integrity of the blood–brain barrier could contribute to the neurological manifestations of long Covid.
+Several studies suggest that brain penetration of serum components and cytokines as derived from breakdowns to the integrity of the blood–brain barrier could contribute to the neurological manifestations of long COVID.